Fortune-Lab/Mtb-barcoding-amplicon/README.md

   - Download the repository and copy the scripts to a directory on your path and make them executable `chmod u+x` or just copy them to your directory with your fastq files.
   - The tool versions can be manually installed in a unix like environment running bash or can be install using a Anaconda environments.
   - `conda env create -f barcoding.yml`
-  - In the script FindThreshold.plx change the path in `use lib '/my_path_to_environment/barcoding/lib/perl5/site_perl/';` to the path of your environment installation.
+  - If installed with conda, in the script FindThreshold.plx change the path in `use lib '/my_path_to_environment/barcoding/lib/perl5/site_perl/';` to the path of your environment installation.
+  - On a system with a native perl modules, delete or comment out '/my_path_to_environment/barcoding/lib/perl5/site_perl/';

 ### Download the fastq files:
   - Copy download.sh && parallel.sh into your data analysis directory.
   - Modify the script parallel.sh to the number of cpus you want to use.
   - `chmod u+x download`
+  - Copy 'PRJNA1215398_sra_accession_list.txt' into your directory.
+  - `bash parallel.sh PRJNA1215398_sra_accession_list.txt`

 ### Running the code:
-- `mkdir myFolder && cd myFolder`
-- `conda activate barcoding`
 - `cp /path_to/BarcodeReader.plx .`
 - `cp /path_to/FindThreshold.plx .`
-- `mv fastq_files . `
-- The script expects fastqs as named in SRA: SRR32115076_1.fastq.gz.
+- The script expects fastqs in the working directory as named in SRA: SRR32115076_1.fastq.gz.
 - `perl BarcodeReader.plx`
 - `perl FindThreshold.plx`
 - output directory_name_threshold_data.csv